Almost every dog barks. After all, it’s their way of communication.

 This breed makes a loving friend and can be the cure to your loneliness.
 So, if you’re looking for a companion, you know which breed to go for.

-Sure, you can get any of the breeds mentioned above if you want a dog that doesn’t bark and want to remain friends with your neighbors (if you know, you know).
+Sure, you can get any of the breeds mentioned above if you want a dog that is quieter than the average breed and want to remain friends with your neighbors (if you know, you know).
+But finding a completely barkless dog might be tricky and even the few that exist don’t let you know for sure until he’s already home with you.

 But, do pay attention to what they’re trying to say when they do bark because a dog is your best friend, and best friends certainly need to communicate, vent, or even rant sometimes!
 Even the ones among the quietest dogs.